 Best known for its World War II history, the city is now famous for its nightlife and wild underground rave scene.
 Moreover, Berlin is a home to 138 museums and 400 galleries which hold valuable pieces from all over the world.
 Most notable are German Museum of Technology and the Natural History Museum with the largest mounted dinosaurs in the world - Giraffatitan.

 Stretching along 65km of Rhine shoreline between Koblenz and Bingen Rhine Gorge represents pure natural beauty, decorated with around 40 medieval castles originating from different periods of German history.
 The Gorge is best known for the Lorelei rock, which was the reason behind many shipwrecks until the 19th century.
 The rock got its name after a legend of a mermaid called Lorelei who lured sailors into death with her song.
-The best Rhine Gorge experience, according to my fellow AssignmentMasters writer Peter, is during a Rhine riverboat cruise.
+The best Rhine Gorge experience is during a Rhine riverboat cruise.

 The largest city in the federal state of Saxony is the home of many historical venues and monuments, as well as one of the places where you can enjoy the best classical music performances.
 Legendary St. Thomas church, where famous composer Johann Sebastian Bach once served as a choir leader now keeps the remains of the musical genius.
 Leipzig is also the home of the Reichsgericht, former High Court of the Reich, as well as the Napoleonic monument to the Battle of the nations.